Dka888/todoApp/README.md

 TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 SASS: Syntactically Awesome Style Sheets, a CSS extension language.
 HTML: Markup language for structuring web pages.

+Also you can see todo app without api and based on localStorage and using react-router-dom here: [DEMO](https://dka888.github.io/todo-app-project-react/)